-Welcome to the Farmer's Pasture Guide, Agricom's dedicated resource to assist farmers in making informed decisions around forages, their respective fit and likely on-farm performance.
-Much progress has been made in the world of forage breeding during the last few decades, and this guide is an attempt to consolidate much of this information along with trial and demonstration outcomes across the 50+ sites Agricom operates at any one time across New Zealand.
+Welcome to Agricom's Farmer's Pasture Guide, our dedicated resource to assist farmers in making informed decisions around forages, their respective fit and likely on-farm performance.
+Much progress has been made in the world of forage breeding during the last few decades, and this guide is an attempt to consolidate much of this information, along with trial and demonstration outcomes across the 50+ sites Agricom operates at any one time across New Zealand.

 During the last 3-5 years we have observed and been involved in many conversations around farm grown feed and the cost effectiveness of these forages when grown and harvested efficiently.
-Much of this interest has stemmed from the rising costs of imported feed options, but the lessons learned and forage systems executed during this time have put many farmers in a much stronger position.
-Having high quality, cost effective farm grown feed available year round is a common theme for many leading farmers.
+Much of this interest has stemmed from the rising costs of imported feed options, with the lessons learned and forage systems executed during this time putting many farmers in a much stronger and more profitable position.
+Having high-quality, cost-effective farm grown feed available year-round is now a common theme for many leading farmers.